eagletrt/recruiting-sw/telemetry/readme.md

 ## Abstract

 From the project you chose, we will test your programming skills in C/C++, your approach to a problem and your solving process.
 Remember that the choices you make must have a foundation, and based on that an easier solution may be preferred to a more complex one.
+Choose only one of theese two project, depending on what you're more interested in.

 ## Projects